THE SPACE BARN

 I keep telling myself to spend less time writing about what I want to make and more time actually making it.
 Progress is slow—but glowing.
 New work is always in motion, sometimes drying, sometimes charging under black light, sometimes just existing in my head until it’s ready to land.

-If you’d like to see more, commission a piece, collaborate, or dream up something glowing, weird, or wonderfully unnecessary, I’d love to hear from you.
-Whether it’s an installation, a hat, or an idea that doesn’t fit neatly anywhere else, I’m game for exploring it.
+If you’d like to see more, commission something, have me paint your bar, collaborate, or dream up something glowing, weird, or wonderfully unnecessary, I’d love to hear from you.
+Whether it’s an installation, a hat, or an idea that doesn’t fit neatly anywhere else, that’s my jam.

 You can reach me at spacebarnart@gmail.com.

 And if nothing else, check back every now and then.
-There’s always something buzzing, flickering, or humming to life in the barn—it just takes a little time (and maybe a fresh set of batteries).
+There’s always something buzzing, flickering, or humming to life in the barn—it just takes a little time (and often a fresh set of AA batteries).